FH5Dragy/Dragy-for-Forza-Horizon-5-drag-time-monitor-0-100km-h/README.md

 The next step is to install the additional libraries required in Python and run the script.
 To install them, use Pip in the terminal or search online for instructions.

+This script can also be used with an Xbox, you need to add the IP and PORT as described above and run the Python script on a Computer.
+note: to do this the Xbox needs to be on the same network as the computer.

 This is an open-source project, so feel free to make your own adjustments.